stellar/stellar-protocol/sep-template.md

 accordingly.
 If a change does not have security implications, write "N/A".

 ## Changelog
-All SEPs should contain a changelog that succinctly lists its versions and what change was introduced in each version.
-Information included should contain a succinct by complete description of what has changed.
+All SEPs should contain a changelog that succinctly lists its versions and what changes were introduced in each version.
+A complete description of what has changed should be included, but it should be as succinct as possible.
 Succinct is important so that over time a large changelog is easily digested.

 Example: